dpreid/learning-analytics-server/README.md

 To get running I set HTTP, HTTPS, SSH (for logging in to EC2 instance locally) and All TCP were set in the inbound security settings.
 Will need to check the security of all this and exactly what is necessary.
 Connection through the websocket was not allowed until I set All TCP.

-# analytics-setup
+# Setting up AWS EC2 or Raspberry Pi for running analytics client

 Setup instructions for background logging servers (including on Raspberry Pi for backup).
-This is an updated procedure that sets up and runs background logging in a similar way to the analytics client.
 The examples provided are for setting up with a specific range of equipment (spin30-41) therefore amendments will be required for different hardware.

 ## Adding another public key